pdxrod/-ruby_or_elixir_for_mongo_app/README.md

-- the Phoenix app generator creates and app which is tightly-coupled to SQL, so you have to decouple it in numerous places (hat-tip to https://medium.com/swlh/setup-phoenix-on-docker-with-mongodb-d411e24dd78c)
+- the Phoenix app generator creates and app which is tightly-coupled to SQL, so you have to decouple it in numerous places (hat-tip to https://medium.com/swlh/setup-phoenix-on-docker-with-mongodb-d411e24dd78c) [correction - I could have created the app with the --no-ecto flag]

 - by default, the Elixir MongoDB app creates a row with an id consisting of BSON.ObjectId("HEX-NUMBER"); I couldn't find any way of searching using these ids, so I replaced them with just hex strings, eg. "5f9d79c5a9f74f0bfb2cb5cc"